FastMods/mc-mod-updater-home/README.md

 # MC Mod Updater

-**MC Mod Updater** helps you scan your Minecraft `mods/` folder, detect each mod and its loader, and download the latest compatible builds from Modrinth for a selected Minecraft version.
+**MC Mod Updater** helps you scan  Minecraft `mods/` folder, detect each mod and its loader, and download the latest compatible builds from Modrinth for a selected Minecraft version.

 > Not affiliated with Mojang or Modrinth.
 Uses the public Modrinth API.